Bembino-en/-SyriaTel-churn-prediction/README.md

-# Telecom Customer Churn Analysis
+# Syria Telecom Customer Churn Analysis

-This project investigates customer churn for a telecom company using classification models.
-The primary objective is to identify factors that influence churn and build models that can predict whether a customer is likely to leave the company.
+This project focuses on predicting customer churn using a dataset from a telecommunications company.
+Churn prediction helps businesses identify customers likely to leave, enabling them to take proactive retention measures.
+The analysis covers data cleaning, exploratory data analysis (EDA), feature engineering, model building, evaluation, and interpretation of results.

+## Problem Statement

+The goal is to build a machine learning model that predicts whether a customer will churn (leave the service provider).
+Identifying such customers early allows the company to implement targeted interventions to retain them.

 ## Project Objectives